pinkpong111/governance-rules-theory/README.md

 **Why Phase 1 cannot be skipped:** SFT alone is insufficient for domains containing unfamiliar concepts, dense acronyms, or high context dependency.
 Without direct knowledge injection first, the agent cannot form coherent local rules — the Seed Expansion Protocol has no accumulated log mass to work with.
 Direct management in Phase 1 is what creates the λlog substrate that later phases build on.

-> *Empirical basis: "SFT memorizes while RL generalizes" (Chu et al., 2024 — systematic comparison across textual and visual domains).
-SFT remains indispensable as an initialization step, stabilizing output structure before autonomous generalization becomes viable.
-This confirms Phase 1–2 management is structural, not precautionary.*
+> *Structural analogue: The finding that "SFT memorizes while RL generalizes" (Chu et al., 2024) is structurally compatible with the Phase 1–2 management requirement: SFT as initialization step stabilizes output structure before autonomous generalization becomes viable, consistent with the prediction that Direct Injection must precede Supervised Delegation in domains without existing rule structure.*

 ### Quantified Withdrawal Thresholds